ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/Player and Position Payroll EDA.md

   lower_bound <- Q1 - 1.5 * IQR
   upper_bound <- Q3 + 1.5 * IQR
 ```
 Standard IQR formula was used to caluclate the outliers for each position.
 They were then broken down into playoffs, no playoffs, and world series.
+It should also be noted that all the outliers are present only beyond the upper percentiles, not the lower.

 ### Payroll Salary Outliers
 | Pos | Total_Outliers | Playoff_Outliers (%) | Non_Playoff_Outliers (%) | World_Series_Outliers (%) |